Dialog: Cam Coordinates

 Red-14-2 Plate-Depth

-The total depth of the Cam-Plate.
+The total depth, or thickness, of the Cam-Plate.

 MD-Dialog-2DCam-CamCoordinates-GrooveDepth